y-scope/ystdlib-cpp/README.md

 #### Using Task

-`ystdlib_LIBRARIES` can be set in Task by adding it after the task name.
+Set by adding it after the task name.
 For example:

 ```shell
 task ystdlib:build-release ystdlib_LIBRARIES="containers;io_interface"